 Other than the physical detox process, you will also undergo a mental process as well.
 Each day, you will get to work with a counselor and go to group therapy.
 These sessions can provide you with support and encouragement during your treatment process.

 As part of our unique care model, Matthew’s Hope Detox & Recovery offers IASIS Microcurrent Neurofeedback Technology, which helps calm the mind and body after years of addiction.
 This relaxed state results in a deeper calm and more regulated system without requiring a conscious effort from the individual receiving the treatment.
+Based on our own observations through implementing our care model, we have observed sobriety success rates significantly higher than the industry norm.

 Step 4: Rehab